Taiwan Reef Cichlid

 Coloration and Sexual Dimorphism: Absolute masterpiece of evolution.
 Dominant males are painted in blocks: brilliant metallic blue/green head, the upper part of the body and back is iridescent SKY BLUE, while the lower belly and bottom half explode in a blinding MUSTARD YELLOW.
 To crown the work, the pelvic and anal fins are brilliant blood red and finely dotted.
 Females remain silvery with marked faded vertical and horizontal dark lines (weak checkerboard appearance).

-Feeding and Diet: Herbivore/Omnivore (Aufwuchs Grazer).
+Diet and Feeding: Herbivore/Omnivore (Aufwuchs Grazer).
 In nature eats the entire biocenosis growing on the rock (algae and microorganisms burrowed in them).
 In the aquarium it must be fed MAINLY with high-end Spirulina and vegetable-based feeds (flakes or soft granules), supplementing them only occasionally with frozen crustaceans (mysis or krill).
 An excess of pure proteins or mammal meat will cause a rapid and swollen death.

 Water Quality: Perfect Malawi chemistry: extremely alkaline pH (7.8 - 8.6) and GH between 10 and 25.
 Extremely pure, limpid and highly oxygenated water with a good surface current to simulate the reef.
 The filter must dispose of very high organic loads without clogging.